The 11 Best Customer Onboarding Software for your SaaS in 2021

 Remember, reactive onboarding takes place when a user already has an idea of how to use your product.
 Sometimes they just need a question answering.

-Help docs are a great way of providing users with a self-serve onboarding approach.
-They can access them as and when they need to.
+Help docs are a great way of providing new users with a self-serve onboarding approach.
+They can access them as and when they need to, making their onboarding experience self-directed.

-This next group of customer onboarding software tools are designed to help early stage SaaS companies start building out their help docs.
+This next group of tools are designed to help early-stage SaaS companies start building out their help docs.

 Customer Onboarding Software #3 – Help Scout